MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 If you're planning to monetize your app then understanding the features of your SaaS offer is important.
 This article provides an overview of the features in an offer that aids you to plan better.

-Here are the features you can plan for before creating an offer:
+Here are the features you can plan to create an offer:

 * [Publishing option](#publishing-option)
 * [Offer details](#offer-details)